anj0la/CandyInvaders/README.md

 The more candy monsters you destroy, the better!
 However, if the candy monster gets you, or you get hit by too much poisonous candy goo, the game ends!

-## Quick Video Demonstration of the Game
+## Video Demonstration of the Game
 https://user-images.githubusercontent.com/92893114/199132601-abcacc1e-4afe-4786-b342-3812840454ea.mp4

 ## Screenshots of the Game